DimitrovViktor/Custom-Homepage/README.md

 ### Notes tool - configuration

 Config:
- - works the same as the one in homepage - allows the user to edit everything
+ - Works the same as the one in homepage - allows the user to edit everything

 Categories:
  - Can be added through config

 Visual customization:
  - Background can be changed through config
- - (Not yet functional) color picker just like in homepage
+ - Color picker just like in homepage

 ---